qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_evis.rst

 -------------

-The Event Browser module provides the functionality to display geocoded photographs that are linked to vector features displayed in the |qg| map window.
+The Event Browser module provides the functionality to display geocoded photographs that are linked to vector features displayed in the QGIS map window.
-Point data, for example, can be from a vector file that can be input using |qg|
-or it can be from the result of a database query.
+Point data, for example, can be from a vector file that can be input using QGIS or it can be from the result of a database query.
 The vector feature must have attribute information associated with it to describe the location and name of the file containing the photograph and, optionally, the compass direction the camera was pointed when the image was acquired.
-Your vector layer must be loaded into |qg| before running the Event Browser.
+Your vector layer must be loaded into QGIS before running the Event Browser.

 .. _`evis_launch_browser`: